Our coffees

 A few months ago we received a set of samples from El Placer and were very impressed with the amount of flavour they pumped into these coffees.

-Carbonic Macerated Geisha – SOLD OUT
+Natural SL28 – SOLD OUT

 Region